interledger/rafiki/packages/documentation/src/content/docs/concepts/open-payments/overview.md

 The specification version that Rafiki uses is configured in [fetch-schemas.sh](https://github.com/interledger/rafiki/blob/main/scripts/fetch-schemas.sh).
 Currently, it is using the tagged version [v1.0](https://github.com/interledger/open-payments/tree/v1.0/openapi).

-To update the API specification, create a Pull Request on the [Open Payments Github Repository](https://github.com/interledger/open-payments/).
+To update the API specification, create a Pull Request on the [Open Payments GitHub Repository](https://github.com/interledger/open-payments/).
 Changes will automatically be pushed to [Readme](https://readme.com/), which hosts the [API reference](https://docs.openpayments.guide/reference/) on the [Open Payments website](https://openpayments.guide).